 Sharon would also love to be able to give, joking that if she were ever to hit "the jackpot," she would donate it to The Food Bank.

 Those who do donate, she said, “deserve a blessing."

 Score Campaign Now Includes Putnam County

-Columbia Orthopaedic Group has become the presenting sponsor of the 2016 Missouri Tigers Score Against Hunger campaign, which will be held in Putnam County for the first time ever.
+The 2016 Missouri Tigers Score Against Hunger campaign will be held in Putnam County for the first time ever.

 The campaign is The Food Bank’s largest fundraising effort.
 Each fall, it challenges University of Missouri football fans to get in on the action by pledging a dollar amount per point scored during the season or by directing an outright gift to the Tigers’ campaign.

 Missouri Tigers Score Against Hunger began in 1995 under then MU Football Head Coach Larry Smith and continued under the helm of Coach Gary Pinkel.
 This year, Head Coach Barry Odom has agreed to carry on the tradition and participate.

 “With excitement around a new season under a new coach, we decided it was a good year to expand the campaign to all of our counties,” said Lindsay Young Lopez, executive director.
 “We know there are Tigers fans throughout central and northeast Missouri, so we wanted to make sure they had an opportunity to participate, as well.”

 Donations from Score go directly into the acquisition and distribution of food to those in need.
 As of June 30, the half-way point in the fiscal year, The Food Bank had distributed more than 98,000 pounds in Putnam County.